Don't just attend a networking event, own it!

 In addition to business cards, be prepared with a pen.
 You may need to jot down some additional info on a card you’re handed, so bring a pen (or two) so you don’t miss out on this opportunity.
 Think about each of the items you’ll need and make sure you have them packed and ready to go the night before.

 Be ready to deliver your elevator pitch

-A solid elevator pitch can pique the right person’s interest and convince them that there’s a reason for them to stop and listen longer.
-Think about yourself as though you were selling a product.
+A solid elevator pitch can pique the right person’s interest and convince them that there’s a reason to stop and listen longer.
+Think of yourself as though you were selling a product.
 How would you sell yourself to the CEO of a major organization if you crossed paths on an elevator, and you only had 10 floors to go until the opportunity was lost?
 Develop and then practice your pitch.
 It takes guts to give a good elevator pitch, so be ready.

 Work the room

 Networking events are no place for the timid.
 A great networking tip: Don’t linger too long in one area.
 One mistake I made early on was thinking that I could park myself at a table and the right people would come to me.
 Wrong!
 A few stragglers may wander over, but in reality, the table with one random person standing at it is the table most people will avoid.

 A little solitude is nice, don’t get me wrong, but there’s no place for it at a networking event.
 You need to work the room in order to be successful, so find ways to smoothly enter conversations.
 Move around the room and don’t spend the entire time talking to one person or group.
 It’s OK to politely move on from a conversation because everyone at the event is likely there to talk to more people than just you.
 Exchange business cards, move on, and continue that conversation later.

 As you work your way around the room, you’ll run into a number of tempting food and beverage options.
 There’s no shame in sampling food offerings or sipping on a glass of wine; just make sure you do it in moderation.